 New Haven and the Problem of Change in the American City is set in four parties, with every party has its own sonic quality, from 70s soul to Golden Age hip-hop, while Halcyon Days is a straight-up yacht rock party.

 After I'm/ After You're/ After We're Gone was largely inspired by the life and death of James "J Dilla" Yancey, the greatest hip-hop producer of all time.
-Halcyon Days is drenched in the sweetness and sadness of Yacht Rock.
+Halcyon Days is drenched in the sweet, semi-secret sadness of Yacht Rock.

 Even Falling took its title and feeling from the Dudley Perkins song of the same name.